mattyoung101/musicvis3d/paper/major.typ

     method to convert time domain audio signals to a frequency domain spectrum.
 With this spectral data comes an almost unlimited number of ways to interpret it and construct a visualisation.
 In this paper, I investigate applying the DFT to construct a semi real-time audio visualisation using OpenGL.
-The visualisation consists of offline spectral data that is rendered in real-time in the form of 3D bars, and a multitude of graphics techniques including quaternion camera animation, camera shake using fractal Brownian motion Simplex noise, and a post-processing stage that implements chromatic aberration.
+The visualisation consists of offline spectral data that is rendered in real-time in the form of 3D bars.
+A multitude of graphics techniques are used, including: quaternion camera animation, camera shake using Simplex noise under fractal Brownian motion, a skybox, and a post-processing stage that implements chromatic aberration.
 The application is written in a mix of C++ and Python.
 ]

 // Create a scope for this style: https://typst.app/docs/reference/styling/